mrachuta/ansible-resources/roles/bash_customization/README.md

 ### User-provided variables:

-`default_user`
+`bash_customization_default_user`

 Type: string

-Description: name of user to modify bash and other tools
+Description: name of user to provision configuration for

-`default_group`
+`bash_customization_default_group`

 Type: string

-Description: name of user to modify bash and other tools
+Description: group that user to provision configuration for belongs to

-`bash_hostname_color`
+`bash_customization_bash_hostname_color`

 Type: string

-Description: color from bash 256color table to use as background for hostname in prompt
+Description: color from bash 256color table to use as background for hostname in prompt for user that configuration is provisioned for

+`bash_customization_bash_aliases_additional_entries`

+Type: string

+Description: additional bash aliases to be added to configuration file for user that configuration is provisioned for

 ### Other variables: